dbelokon/glazed-donut/README.md

 ## Usage

-To convert your .txt files into .html files, the following commands should be used:
+To convert your .txt or .md files into .html files, the following commands should be used:

     -i <path to a text file or directory with text files>